PirateBox-Dev/openwrt-dev-environment/README.md

         make acquire_packages

 8. Start local repository
-After building OpenWRT you can start your local repository (the server will run in the background and will log all outputs to server.log):
+After building OpenWRT you can start your local repository:

         make run_repository_all
 Now surf to __localhost__ and verify that the repository is up and running.